Sally Steele: Early life

 Steele was born and raised in Indiana and took her first interest in rock and roll music as a young child while watching The Beatles Animated Series which aired in the mid-1960s.
-At age 14, Sally started photographing celebrities and rock bands such as Kiss, Aerosmith and Black Sabbath.
-At age 16, Sally started singing in local rock bands and after high school, she moved to Japan to play in a cover band for a brief tour.
-After one year of select performances, Sally decided to relocate to the vibrant rock scene which was taking place on the Sunset Strip in Hollywood, California during the early 1980s.
+At age 14, Steele started photographing celebrities and rock bands such as Kiss, Aerosmith and Black Sabbath.
+At age 16, Steele started singing in local rock bands and after high school, she moved to Japan to play in a cover band for a brief tour.
+After one year of select performances, Steele decided to relocate to the vibrant rock scene which was taking place on the Sunset Strip in Hollywood, California during the early 1980s.

 Career

-While in Hollywood, Sally pursued a career in music and acting.
+While in Hollywood, Steele pursued a career in music and acting.
 She did several bit parts in movies and television and also starred in several music videos which included "Little Lady" by Duke Jupiter and "Hungry Eyes" by Eric Carmen.
 She also had her own music video featured on MTV's Basement Tapes in 1988.
-In the early 1990s, when the glam metal genre was in decline, Sally moved to Nashville for a short while before relocating again to Las Vegas.
+In the early 1990s, when the glam metal genre was in decline, Steele moved to Nashville for a short while before relocating again to Las Vegas.
 Steele attempted stand-up comedy, played guitar when she could and worked as a cocktail waitress before becoming a chauffeur.